Get Your Consumer Dispute Case Packet — Resolve It in 30-90 Days

 Arbitration Battle in Yonkers: The Case of the Faulty Furnace

-In the chilly months of late 2023, Sarah Martinez, a Yonkers resident living in zip code 10703, faced a winter nightmare that escalated into a bitter consumer arbitration dispute.
+In the chilly months of late 2023, the claimant, a Yonkers resident living in zip code 10703, faced a winter nightmare that escalated into a bitter consumer arbitration dispute.
 It began in October when Sarah’s newly installed furnace, purchased from ComfortHeat Solutions, suddenly stopped working during an early cold snap.
 The furnace, costing $4,200 with installation fees included, was supposed to keep her family warm through winter.

 Sarah first contacted ComfortHeat in mid-October, just two weeks after installation.
 The company dispatched a technician who diagnosed a faulty thermostat and replaced the part free of charge, assuring it was covered under the 12-month warranty.
 But by early November, the furnace would not start at all, leaving her home in near-freezing conditions.
-After several more service calls and escalating frustration, ComfortHeat denied further repairs, claiming the warranty was void due to “improper usage.”
+After several more service calls and escalating frustration, ComfortHeat denied further repairs, claiming the warranty was void due to improper usage.”

 With her family at risk from the cold, Sarah bought space heaters at a cost of $350, an expense she documented carefully.
 After several failed attempts to resolve the matter directly, Sarah filed for arbitration in December 2023 through the Yonkers consumer dispute program, seeking reimbursement for the furnace, installation, and additional heating costs — totaling $4,550.